neftjs/neft/file/parse/fragments/links.coffee.md

 #### Namespaces

-For better organizations, you can include external files into the namespace.
+For better organizations you can include external files into the namespace.

-Just specify an **as** attribute.
+To do this, specify an **as** attribute.
-For each included fragment, this alias will be prefixed in the schema as below.
+Included fragments will be available under the given namespace.

 ```
 <neft:require href="./user_utils.html" as="user" />